warzocha/awesome-pm-toys/README.md

 ## Other lists
 - [Engineering Team Management](https://github.com/kdeldycke/awesome-engineering-team-management) - hundreds of texts about becoming a manager of development team
+- [Awesome IT Quotes](https://github.com/victorlaerte/awesome-it-quotes) - Alexandrian Library for IT quotes

 ## Resources
 Every text goes here.